What can interactive video do?

 A pin is a clickable element that’s placed in your video.
 You get to choose the moment when a pin appears and where on the screen it will sit.
 There are three types of pins that encourage viewers to get clicking:

 Label: Add text that pops up when you wish, in a style of your choosing.
-Labels can have up to 40 characters and the style of the label, font and colour of the text is customisable.
+Labels can have up to 40 characters and the style of the label, font and color of the text is customizable.
 You can even create a single interaction that includes a label with a pulse.